davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

 events:

-- Every event can be handled by multiple handlers, these handlers process the same event independently, exceptions from one handler will not impact other handlers
+- Every event can be handled by multiple handlers, these handlers process the same event independently, exceptions from one handler does not impact other handlers
 - For multiple handlers processing the same event, higher priority handler process the event earlier
 - Upon exceptions, the event will be retried 3 times within the same consuming thread, if retry exhausts, the event will be put into Dead Letter Topic(DLT), for simplicity there is no automatic listener on DLT hence human